SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 4. Lincoln Park Steps

-Another fun stop in the Richmond District in San Francisco is the Lincoln Park Steps.
+Another fun stop in the Richmond neighborhood in San Francisco is the Lincoln Park Steps.
 These colorful mosaic steps are at the end of California Street near 32nd Avenue.

 5. Ocean Beach

-At the far western end of the Richmond District in San Francisco, you will find Ocean Beach.
+At the far western end of the Richmond District in SF, you will find Ocean Beach.
 This flat beach is where SF meets the Pacific Ocean.

 It's a low-key spot where surfers hang out to catch some waves (the waves are small, so it's perfect for beginners) and locals come for some peace and quiet.